All About PTP Tuition

 PTP offers financial aid (in the form of discounted/free attendance) to widows, missionaries, students, and others who suffer financial hardship, to provide access to the event to those without the financial resources to come.
 We also provide discounts or scholarships to volunteers who teach, build, or otherwise serve before, during, and after PTP.

-With 175 speakers from 21 states speaking over 500 times, the travel and honorarium costs are significant.
+With over 200 speakers from 21 states speaking over 700 times, the travel and honorarium costs are significant.
 Compare this with a typical church/school of preaching lectureship that has 10 to 25 speakers.
 University lectureships generally ask speakers (or speakers’ congregations) to pay for their travel/meal expenses.

 PTP allows about 1,200 children/teens to attend at no charge (with parents).

 PTP requires 110 children’s teachers and helpers and over 75 staff members to run the week.
-Many volunteer, but others are unable to attend any PTP sessions (or fewer than half) so they are not required to pay registration, and some are paid an honorarium.
+Many of these volunteer but others are unable to attend any PTP sessions (or fewer than half) so they are not required to pay registration, and some are paid an honorarium.

-Between speakers and staff, PTP pays for just under 1000 hotel rooms.
+Between speakers and staff, PTP pays for about 1000 hotel rooms.
 The hotel discounts a small number of these, but the cost to PTP is significant.

 Our costs are increasing because PTP continues to grow.